 Trident's Credit Hour policy re-enforces adherence and progress using established tools to measure the "accuracy and reliability" of credit hour results for all academic programs and new course development instructional formats.
-Through its academic assessment process, Trident will periodically evaluate and report on the compliance and enforcement of this policy to ensure that it meets the requirements of federal regulations and "commonly accepted practice in higher education."
+Trident will periodically evaluate and report on the compliance and enforcement of this policy to ensure that it meets the requirements of federal regulations and "commonly accepted practice in higher education."
+The University collects and analyzes evidence of meeting the credit hour requirements.